emu-russia/breaks/BreakingNESWiki_DeepL/6502/random_logic.md

 This logic is the thinking organ of the processor and completely determines its behavior when processing and executing instructions.

 From the hardware point of view, the random logic is a "handmade" product of [MOS](.../MOS.md) engineers, which is a mess of transistors and wires.
+Therefore, it would be more correct to use the name "chaotic logic" instead of random logic.

 There is no need to give a full-size transistor circuit here, because it will be easier to master it by component parts.